A Day Late and a Dollar Short (novel): Characters

 Viola Price is the dominant voice in the novel.
 She has a strained marriage with Cecil.
 They have four grown kids located in various places throughout the country.
 Their tumultuous marriage has lasted 38 years.
-In the beginning of the story she describes her family, “I don't even want to think about Cecil right now, because it might just bring on another attack.
+In the beginning of the story she describes her family, "I don't even want to think about Cecil right now, because it might just bring on another attack.
 He's a bad habit I've had for thirty-eight years, which would make him my husband.
 Between him and these kids, I'm worn out.
 It's a miracle I can breathe at all.
 I had 'em so fast they felt more like a litter, except each one turned out to be a different animal.
 Paris is a female lion who don't roar loud enough.
 Lewis is a horse who don't pull his own weight.
-Charlotte is definitely a bull, and Janelle would have to be a sheep - a lamb is closer to it - 'cause she always being led out to some pasture and don't know how she got there."
+Charlotte is definitely a bull, and Janelle would have to be a sheep – a lamb is closer to it – 'cause she always being led out to some pasture and don't know how she got there."

 Cecil, Viola's hardworking husband, has shut the door behind him for the last time and has taken his life in a new direction, regardless of what his wife and kids think about it.

 The weight of bringing the family together rests on her already heavy shoulders.
 At the end of the novel, Viola dies from her last attack of asthma.
-Her death brings the family together as they read letters she wrote to them before passing away.
+Her death brings the family together as they read letters she wrote to them before dying.
 She teaches them that nothing is more important than family.

 Adaptations

-The novel was adapted into a television movie on Lifetime, produced by Whoopi Goldberg and starring Whoopi Goldberg, Ving Rhames, Tichina Arnold, Kimberly Elise, Anika Noni Rose and Mekhi Phifer.
+The novel was adapted into a 2014 television movie on Lifetime, produced by Whoopi Goldberg and starring Whoopi Goldberg, Ving Rhames, Tichina Arnold, Kimberly Elise, Anika Noni Rose and Mekhi Phifer.